 - 1 teaspoon chili powder

 - Preheat oven to 350ºF.

-- Heat a large skillet over medium high heat.
-Add ground beef, break up and cook for 5-7 minutes until it is fully cooked.
+- Heat a large skillet over medium-high heat.
+Add ground beef, break up, and cook for 5-7 minutes until it is fully cooked.
 Drain any fat in the pan.
-Add taco seasoning and water called for on the packet directions.
+Add taco seasoning and the amount of water called for on the packet directions.

 - In a saucepan melt butter over medium heat.
-Once melted stir in flour and cook for a minute.
-Slowly whisk in beef broth and enchilada sauce.
+Once melted, stir in the flour and cook for a minute.
+Slowly whisk in the beef broth and enchilada sauce.
 Add chili powder and bring to a simmer until the sauce starts to thicken.

 - Arrange tortillas and fill with beans, rice, ground beef and about 1 1/2 cups of the cheddar cheese.
 Fold the sides over and roll tightly.

-- Spray a 13x9 inch baking dish with non-stick spray.
-Place burritos seam side down.
+- Spray a 13x9-inch baking dish with non-stick spray.
+Place burritos seam side down in the dish.

-- Pour sauce over burritos.
+- Pour sauce over the burritos.
 Sprinkle with remaining cheese.

-- Place in oven and bake for 20 minutes until cheese is melted and everything is hot.
+- Place in the oven and bake for 20 minutes until the cheese is melted and everything is hot.

 Amount Per Serving Calories 539Total Fat 23gSaturated Fat 11gTrans Fat 1gUnsaturated Fat 10gCholesterol 80mgSodium 1794mgCarbohydrates 51gFiber 7gSugar 8gProtein 31g